vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 21.16 `SynthModel`

 `SynthModel` is the neutral instrument/sample layer.
-It represents instruments, regions, samples, envelopes, loops, tuning, generators, modulators, and decoded PCM. `resolveInstrumentAddress` provides the one export-address policy shared by MIDI, SF2, and DLS.
+It represents instruments, regions, samples, envelopes, loops, tuning, physical modulation, and decoded PCM.
+Export preparation lowers standard modulation to raw generator/modulator records; the model retains custom records only as an escape hatch. `resolveInstrumentAddress` provides the one export-address policy shared by MIDI, SF2, and DLS.

 It is designed for SF2/DLS/WAV export without making those formats leak into scanners.